What are circle glasses?

 Black hair – Blacks, browns, reds and purples are most flattering

 Brown hair – Reds, golds, greens, browns and beiges look best

-Blond hair – Pink, brown, blue, purple and even black frames works wonders
+Blonde hair – Pink, brown, blue, purple and even black frames work wonders

 Red hair – Opt for frames in gold, green, blue or black